Telehealth licensing requirements and interstate compacts

 - Respiratory-protective devices approved by the National Institute for Occupational Safety and Health

 This exception from state licensure and liability protection applies only to providers ordering or administering the specific covered countermeasures.
-For more details, see: 4th Amendment to the Declaration Under the PREP Act (PDF) — from the National Telehealth Policy Resource Center.
+For more details, see: 4th Amendment to the Declaration Under the PREP Act (PDF) — from the National Policy Center - Center for Connected Health Policy.

 In 2021, HHS ratified additional amendments to the Declaration under the PREP ACT.
 Amendments 5 through 8 expand on the definition of “qualified persons”.
 Amendment 8 clarifies that if a practitioner is providing covered COVID-19 countermeasures to a patient in another state, the laws of the state where the practitioner is licensed apply.
 For more details, see: 8th Amendment to the Declaration Under the PREP ACT section V (e) - from the Federal Register.